 Open esophagectomy is surgery to remove part or all of the esophagus.
 This is the tube that moves food from your throat to your stomach.
 After it is removed, the esophagus is rebuilt from part of your stomach or part of your large intestine.

 Most of the time, esophagectomy is done to treat cancer of the esophagus or a severely damaged stomach.

 During open esophagectomy, one or more large surgical cuts (incisions) are made in your belly, chest, or neck.
 (Another way to remove the esophagus is laparoscopically.
 Surgery is done through several small incisions, using a viewing scope.)

-This article discusses three types of open surgery.
+This article discusses 3 types of open surgery.
 With any surgery, you will receive medicine (anesthesia) that will keep you asleep and pain-free.

-- The surgeon makes two large cuts.
+- The surgeon makes 2 large cuts.
 One cut is in your neck area and one is in your upper belly.

 - From the cut in the belly, the surgeon frees the stomach and lower part of the esophagus from the nearby tissues.
 From the cut in the neck, the rest of the esophagus is freed.

 - The surgeon then removes the part of your esophagus where the cancer or other problem is.

 - Your stomach is then reshaped into a tube to make a new esophagus.
 It is joined to the remaining part of your esophagus with staples or stitches.